MaazAmjad/Datasets-for-Urdu-news/README.md

 This dataset and the other resource can be used for free, but if you want to publish a paper/publication using this dataset, please cite this publication:
 ```
 @article{MaazUrdufake2020,
-author = { Amjad, Maaz and Sidorov, Grigori and Zhila, Alisa and  G\’{o}mez-Adorno, Helena and Voronkov, Ilia  and Gelbukh, Alexander},
+author = {Amjad, Maaz and Sidorov, Grigori and Zhila, Alisa and  G\’{o}mez-Adorno, Helena and Voronkov, Ilia  and Gelbukh, Alexander},
 title = {Bend the Truth: A Benchmark Dataset for Fake News Detection in Urdu and Its Evaluation},
 journal={Journal of Intelligent \& Fuzzy Systems},
 volume={39},